Chart Color Schemes

 Cranbourne North - East lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Cranbourne North - East's population was around 14,406 as of November 2025.
-This figure reflects an increase of 1,634 people since the 2021 Census, which reported a population of 12,772.
-The change is inferred from ABS estimates showing an estimated resident population of 13,678 in June 2024 and an additional 208 validated new addresses since the Census date.
-This results in a population density ratio of 2,643 persons per square kilometer, placing Cranbourne North - East in the upper quartile nationally according to AreaSearch's assessments.
-The area's growth rate of 12.8% since the 2021 census exceeded both national (8.9%) and state averages, indicating it as a growth leader regionally.
-Overseas migration contributed approximately 53.4% of overall population gains during recent periods in Cranbourne North - East.
+Based on AreaSearch's analysis, Cranbourne North - East's population is around 14,406 as of November 2025.
+This reflects an increase of 1,634 people (12.8%) since the 2021 Census, which reported a population of 12,772 people.
+The change is inferred from the estimated resident population of 13,678 from the ABS as of June 2024 and an additional 208 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,643 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Cranbourne North - East's 12.8% growth since the 2021 census exceeded the national average (8.9%), along with the state, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 53.4% of overall population gains during recent periods.

 Frequently Asked Questions - Population